Iran warns U.S. against interference as Gilbraltar releases oil tanker

 Breaking News Emails

-DUBAI — An Iranian tanker headed through the Mediterranean towards Greece on Monday after it was released from detention off Gibraltar, and Tehran said that any at U.S. move to seize the vessel again would have "heavy consequences."
+DUBAI, United Arab Emirates — An Iranian tanker was headed toward Greece on Monday after it was released from detention off Gibraltar, and Tehran said any U.S. move to seize the vessel would have "heavy consequences."

-The Grace 1, renamed the Adrian Darya 1, left anchorage off Gibraltar about 11 p.m.
+The Grace 1, renamed the Adrian Darya 1, left Gibraltar about 11 p.m.
 (2100 GMT) on Sunday.
-Refinitiv ship tracking data showed early on Monday that the vessel was heading to Kalamata in Greece.
+Refinitiv ship tracking data showed early Monday that it was heading through the Mediterranean to Kalamata in Greece.

-The seizure of the tanker by British Royal Marines near Gibraltar in July 4 on suspicion it was carrying oil to Syria in violation of European Union sanctions led to a weeks-long stand-off between Tehran and the West.
-It also heightened tensions on international oil shipping routes through the Gulf.
+British Royal Marines seized the tanker near Gibraltar on July 4 on suspicion it was carrying oil to Syria in violation of European Union sanctions.
+The seizure led to a weekslong stand-off between Tehran and the West and heightened tensions on international oil shipping routes through the Gulf.

+Lester Holt is anchoring “NBC Nightly News” tonight from Tehran, Iran.
+Watch at 6:30 p.m.
+ET / 5:30 p.m.
+CT, or check your local NBC station.

-Gibraltar, a British overseas territory, lifted the detention order on Thursday but the next day a federal court in Washington issued a warrant for the seizure of the tanker, the oil it carries and nearly $1 million.
+Gibraltar, a British overseas territory, lifted the detention order on Thursday, but a federal court in Washington on Friday issued a warrant for the seizure of the tanker, the oil it carried and nearly $1 million.

-Gibraltar said on Sunday it could not comply with that request because it was bound by EU law.
-Washington wanted to detain the Grace 1 on the grounds that it had links to Iran's Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organization.
+Gibraltar said Sunday it could not comply with that request because it was bound by E.U. law.
+Washington wanted to detain the Grace 1 on the grounds that it had links to Iran's Islamic Revolutionary Guard Corps, which it has designated a terrorist organization.

-Iran said on Monday any U.S. attempt to seize the tanker would have "heavy consequences."
+Iran said Monday that any U.S. attempt to seize the tanker would have "heavy consequences."

 "Iran has issued the necessary warnings through official channels, especially the Swiss embassy, to American officials not to commit such an error because it would have heavy consequences," Mousavi said in remarks broadcast on state television.